Shauziyba/Steam-Review-Summarization-Bot-for-Discord/README.md

 - Make sure all required environment variables (e.g., bot token, API keys) are set.
 - Ensure that your Discord bot has the necessary permissions on the server.

-## Questions?

-If you have any questions or need assistance, feel free to open an issue or contact me directly.

----

-## FAQs

-- **How do I set up the bot?**
-  Follow the installation instructions provided above.

-- **What APIs does the bot use?**
-  The bot fetches data from the Steam API and Discord API.

-- **Can I add the bot to my own server?**
-  Yes, you can add the bot to any Discord server you have administrative access to.
-Follow the invitation link for your bot and grant the necessary permissions.

-- **How can I contribute to this project?**
-  Feel free to fork the repository, create a branch, and submit pull requests.
-Contributions are always welcome!

 ---